Helen-Chukwukelu/Database-migration/README.md

 ### SOLUTIONS

-Create a VPC with 10.0.0.0/16b CIDR
+- Create a VPC with 10.0.0.0/16 CIDR

-give name leave others as default...create
+- Give name and leave others as default

+- Create

 ................................................................................

 **Enable DNS hosting in VPC**

-click on the VPC to open
+- click on the VPC to open

 - At the top click on action button